 The letter noted that groups such as the Population Council and private foundations have funded male contraception research, but can’t afford the large, phase-3 clinical trials required by the Food and Drug Administration.
 NICHD could give this effort a boost by seeking congressional appropriations for research, and directing current funding toward this clinical research.

-Also today, Fair Start Movement issued an illuminating report and campaign announcement on how federal agencies have failed to take into account population growth when examining the environmental impact of federal actions under the National Environmental Protection Act.
+Also today, Having Kids issued an illuminating report and campaign announcement on how federal agencies have failed to take into account population growth when examining the environmental impact of federal actions under the National Environmental Protection Act.

 The report noted that the Council on Environmental Quality, which issues regulations interpreting NEPA, under President Richard Nixon did take population into account.
 Six months after signing NEPA into law, Nixon said In a letter to Congress that the CEQ “is concerned with all aspects of environmental quality – wildlife preservation, parklands, land use, and population growth, as well as pollution.”
 Every subsequent CEQ report during the Nixon Administration addressed population in its analysis.
 But over the last 40 years or so, CEQ stopped identifying population growth as a significant factor affecting the environment.

-Fair Start Movement works to promote smaller, sustainable, and more equitable families, as a way to help children, restore the environment, and protect animals.
+Having Kids works to promote sustainable and more equitable families, as a way to help children, restore the environment, and protect animals.